Gateway Industrial-Organizational Psychologists

 Emily Ingalls, Ph.D., Webmaster

 Emily is a Director, Organizational Consulting at Psychological Associates, a consulting firm that specializes in the selection, development, and retention of top talent.
 Emily focuses primarily on executive assessment, coaching, and learning and development, and is certified to facilitate PA's proprietary leadership workshop Leadership Through People Skills.
-Prior to her work at Psychological Associates, Emily worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing service to those with developmental disabilities.
+Prior to her work at Psychological Associates, Emily worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing services to those with developmental disabilities.

 Emily earned her Bachelor’s degree in Psychology from Coe College in Cedar Rapids, IA, and went on to receive her M.A. and Ph.D. in Psychology from the University of Missouri - St. Louis.